-The Designated Safeguarding Lead takes lead responsibility for safeguarding and child protection in Pocklington School.
+The Designated Safeguarding Lead takes lead responsibility for safeguarding and child protection within the Pocklington School Foundation.
 This includes taking lead responsibility for online safeguarding and child protection, understanding the filtering and monitoring systems and processes in place.

 Areas of Responsibility